ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 multi-nonce-list:

-: A sequence of non-predictable byte strings used by RATS roles in trust domain as extra data in the production of conceptual messages as specified by the RATS architecture {{-RATS-ARCH}} to associate them with a certain epoch.
+: A sequence of never-repeating byte strings used by RATS roles in trust domain as extra data in the production of conceptual messages as specified by the RATS architecture {{-RATS-ARCH}} to associate them with a certain epoch.
 Each nonce in the list is used in a consecutive production of a conceptual messages.
 Asserting freshness of a conceptual message including a nonce from the multi-nonce-list requires some state on the receiver side to assess, if that nonce is the appropriate next unused nonce from the multi-nonce-list.

 ### Strictly Monotonically Increasing Counter {#sec-strictly-monotonic}